al1can/EczaneOtomasyon/README.md

 <div>
 <p>
-This was a project that i did for university.
-I lost the codes when i formatted my laptop but could get the images from discord.
+This was a project that I did for a university class.
+I lost project files when i formatted my laptop but could get the images from discord.
 </p>
 </div>